-- 13. Using a P1000 pipette for the first 1 mL, then a P200 pipette for remaining volume, aspirate supernatant such that about ~40 μ L of liquid remains above the pellet (see image on right for estimate of 40 μ L).
+13. Using a P200 pipette, aspirate supernatant such that about ~40 μ L of liquid remains above the pellet (see image on right for estimate of 40 μ L).
 Do not disturb the pellet.
-Depending on the number of starting cells and cell types, the pellet may not be visible. - 14.
-Note: To prevent substantial cell loss during resuspension, see "Sample Handling" in Notes Before Starting.
+Depending on the number of starting cells and cell types, the pellet may not be visible.

+14. Note: To prevent substantial cell loss during resuspension, see "Sample Handling" in Notes Before Starting.